Job Specification

 knowledge of the legal rights of the apprehended and their families.

-Knowledge of all campus locations, including doors, switches,
+Knowledge of all campus facilities and grounds, including doors,

-heating plants, elevators, fire and safety equipment, as well as
+switches, heating plants, elevators, fire and safety equipment, as

-department locations, and the time and place of regular and special
+well as department locations, and the time and place of regular and

 Knowledge of basic first aid.